 A popular filter which makes all of the chosen color transparent.

-Krita has many more filters available: read about them here.
+Krita has many more filters available: you can read about them here.

 Because many of these operations are per pixel, Krita allows you to use the filter as part of the Filter Brush Engine.